wylie-u/Employee-Directory/psuedocode.md

 - should make a component for each piece
     - jumbotron
     - search

-    - need header for each column name
+    - table
-    - table?
+        - put layout into one component
     - row

     useState